UM-Bridge/benchmarks/models/fenics-cookie-problem/README.md

 ## Implementation details
 ### cookiepde.py
-A Python implementation of the elliptic and parabolic ``cookie'' PDE problem.
+We consider a Python based approximation of the solution to the elliptic and parabolic ``cookie'' PDE problem.
 Finite element approximation is performed on a quadrilateral grid implemented using FEniCS.
 The linear systems are solved using PETSc via the petsc4py interface.
 See the comments in the file for further implementation details.